Common questions and concerns answered. If you still can't find the answer that you're looking for, send me a message by clicking HERE.

 Digital proofs, markups and feedback and questions can usually be handled quickly via email.
 Sometimes all you have is a quick question, and that doesn't count against your quoted time.

 In person meetings other than the initial consultation, and a Half-hour check in meeting are billed at a discounted rate of $30 per half hour.
 The reason that these are billed, is because responding to questions and comments via email allows me to do other things.
 Meeting in person is a time and travel expense, and takes me away from other work and responsibilities.

 7. What options are there for meeting?

 I try to be very flexible in offering options for meetings and consultations.
-I offer meetings via Skype, Google Hangouts, and Facetime.
+I offer meetings via Zoom, Skype, or Google Hangouts.
 While the benefit of meeting face-to-face is valuable, it's generally faster and more cost-efficient to work via email.

 8. Do I own the copyright to work that you make?

 I retain all copyrights to all work that I produce.
 Even if you have input on the initial concept, the finished product is my intellectual property.
 What you receive are usage rights for the specified format (print, digital, etc.).
 I reserve the right to revoke usage rights at anytime if actions are taken that may harm my business or reputation.

 9. What if I want to buy the copyright for the work?